mmm111mmm/RockLobster/README.md

 * Optional template files found in CWD to use.
 * Ant build.xml / Gradle? - sod Eclipse
 * Plugins
-* How to do pagination from index files and possibly others
+* How to do pagination in index files and possibly others
-* Generate index file - maybe via plugin on a template file?
-* Optional config, such a files per page on the index page - maybe via plugins?
+  * Via a plugin?
+Metadata in filename - index.5.pages.template?